kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/plan.md

     # You can chain this call with assert to check codes after request is done.
     # OPTIONAL (Defaults to False)
     skip_code_check = False,

+    # A human friendly description for the end user of the package
+    # OPTIONAL (Default: Executing command on service 'SERVICE_NAME')
+    description = "executing a command"

 )

 plan.print(result["output"])